tom-turner/ai-blog-writer/readme.md

 ### Generate Blog By Broad Topic (GET)
 **Endpoint:** `/api/generate-blog-by-broad-topic/:topic?exclude=topic1&exclude=topic2`
-This endpoint generates a blog given a broad topic.
-It also takes a list of topics you wish to exclude from the blog.
-This endpoint takes a very long time to generate content.
-Be patient and set a high request timeout > 60s.
+This endpoint automatically calls keyword research, generates a topic, generates an outline, title, and blog content and returns it as a JSON object.
+It takes a broad topic as a parameter and a list of topics you wish to exclude from the blog in the query.
+As this endpoint typically takes a while to generate the blog, it is recommended to use the other endpoints to generate the blog programmatically.

 **Response Body:**

 ```json